prashansa/properMotions/Readme.txt

 In order to do the first part, we use data form various surveys beginning with PAN-STARRS, SDSS, POSS.
   - All these surveys have data on stars and galaxies taken over some period of time.
-  - We cross-calibrate them and calculate proper motion
+  - We cross-calibrate them and calculate proper motions!

+Programming Part
+  -Using IPython